DUe to Covid-19, everything on this list is subject to change.

 Thursday, June 25th

-Join us for a morning (or afternoon) of science and fun with guests from the Imaginarium.
+Join us for some science and fun with guests from the Imaginarium.
 They will perform their Mad Mix presentation, which showcases the powers of Liquid Nitrogen (Super Cold) and Combustion.
 They will also feature parts of their Snakes Alive! and Kitchen Science presentations.

 NYICFF Kids Flicks One–Catch the best short films from around the world for ages 3-7!
 Presented in partnership with the New York International Children’s Film